 As you well know, starting and owning your own business is expensive – rent, labor, insurance, etc. It all adds up.
-And in a time of economic uncertainty like now, cutting back is likely high on your to-do list.
+And in times of economic uncertainty, cutting back is likely high on your to-do list.

 The question though is, can you do so without cutting back essential services?

 Cutting employees might seem like a good way to trim your costs, but the fact is, laying off staff comes with its own set of problems - among them, a possibility for reduced productivity, loss of morale, loss of operational knowledge, and potentially, loss of customers.

 The point: Business owners often say their most valuable asset is their employees.
 And most mean it.
 If that is true, what makes the most sense right now is retaining that asset and getting creative by cutting elsewhere and in unexpected places.

 Here are three ways you can cut the fat without gutting your business and laying off staff:

 In Portland, Ore., there is a beloved store called Kitchen Kaboodle.
 When the Great Recession hit in 2008, business fell off a cliff, and the owners were faced with tough choices: Close or fire almost everyone.